 Adenomyosis is defined as the invasion of endometrial tissue ≥2.5 mm in depth into the myometrium along with smooth muscle hyperplasia.
-In addition, the uterus is enlarged and globular, and the junctional zone width is ≥12 mm.
+In addition, the uterus is enlarged and globular, and the junctional zone width (see below) is ≥12 mm.
 This results in bleeding within the muscle along with excessive menstrual bleeding, bloating, severe pain and other issues (see Symptoms).

 The invasion of the endometrium into the myometrium can lead to several different types of adenomyosis:

 - Diffuse – small endometrial implants are found throughout the uterine wall.
 Diffuse adenomyosis used to be very difficult to pick up, but advances in imaging have led to the ability to pick up this disorder by ultrasound and/or MRI.
 During a pelvic exam, the doctor might identify the uterus as being soft, tender or enlarged.
 Also the uterus becomes heavier with more diffuse involvement.
 The patient may become extremely bloated due to the enlarged and heavy uterus.

 - Focal – a large area of adenomyosis in one area of the uterine muscle.
 This is also referred to as an adenomyoma.
 An adenomyoma can be felt as a mass during a pelvic exam and can be more easily picked up on radiological exams.
 In fact, these adenomyomas have been misdiagnosed as fibroids (leiomyomas) in the past.